CTSRD-CHERI/poudriere-infrastructure/README.md

 # Poudriere infrastructure for CheriBSD packages.

-This repository includes files necessary to start a Poudriere host that can build and host CheriABI CheriBSD packages.
-At the moment, we focus only on CHERI-RISC-V.
+This repository includes files necessary to start a Poudriere host that can build and host CheriABI CheriBSD packages for Morello and CHERI-RISC-V.

 ## Installation